ezgihendrickx/gatsby-workshop/README.md

 ## :nail_care: Building a CV With Gatsby

 #### Helloooo everybody!
 I’m Ezgi from GNT-Yu.
 Today I will talk about Gatsby and we will build a basic CV with Gatsby.
 I hope you would like and enjoy it.
-Oke let’s dig in!
+Oke, let’s dig in!

 <hr/>